Introduction to Semantic Web Development

 Do More with Less

 There is another aspect of HTML and accessibility that we need to consider.
 You can think of HTML as the least common denominator among the languages that we use to develop websites.
-That is, at its very basic, a web page can be nothing more than an HTML page since HTML offers elements that are used to structure and provide content to a website.
-All other scripting additions to a web page primarily work with HTML.
+That is, a web page can be nothing more than an HTML page since it offers elements that are used to structure and provide content to a website.
+All other languages and technologies are additions to a web page that work and build on the HTML.

-This means also that sometimes you can do things in JavaScript, PHP, Python, Ruby, etc that you can do just with HTML.
-One of the goals in meeting accessibility, usability, and inclusion issues is to take advantage of the least common denominator aspect of HTML as much as possible.
+One of the goals in meeting accessibility, usability, and inclusion issues is thus to take advantage of the least common denominator aspect of HTML as much as possible.
 By this I mean that if you have a choice between a JavaScript (or PHP, Ruby, etc.) solution that will perform some task, and you can do the same thing in HTML, then do it in HTML.
 As soon as we start to make things more complicated and more sophisticated, then the more likely it becomes that we will break something, and that makes it likely to make a site less accessible, usable, and inclusive.

 The Semantic Structure